 12Our survey teams were trained by senior enumerators and our team members at four regional hubs.

-Following these trainings, the teams made visits to health clinics in their assigned districts and remained in regular contact with their team leaders and our research team.
+each wave.

+During these unannounced visits, enumerators collected the same information that health inspectors record-information on health clinic utilization, resource availability, and worker absence-as well as information on the occurrence of health clinic inspections themselves.
 Enumerators physically verified health clinic staff presence, filling out an attendance sheet at the end of their visit and in private for doctors as well as dispensers, lady health workers, health/medical technicians, school health and nutrition supervisors, and midwives.
 Health inspectors record visits by signing paper registers maintained at the health facility.
 Enumerators measured whether a health inspection occurred in the prior month by interviewing facility staff and verifying the register record.
 Data collection and entry followed back-checks and other validation processes consistent with academic best practice.
-Summary statistics from unannounced audits at baseline are presented in Appendix Table A1.
+Summary statistics from unannounced audits at baseline are presented in in Appendix Table A1.